ryanluker/vscode-coverage-gutters/QUICKSTART/QUICKSTART.md

 * Generation of the coverage report is language specific and beyond the scope of this extension.

 The extension assumes these two files are located somewhere in your workspace.
-These are settings (covered later) to let you customize where **Coverage Gutters** look for both of these files.
+There are settings (covered later) to let you customize where **Coverage Gutters** will look for both of these files.

 </details>